Washbear10/ChessApp/README.md

 # flutter_app

-This is my first project, also with git.
-Pls dont laugh
+This is my first little project, also with git.